‘He better have an army’: Andrew Cuomo knocks Trump after threat to defund ‘lawless’ cities like New York

 The White House’s Wednesday memo continued on those attacks, seizing on New York’s recent rise on crime.
 The memo claimed that state and local officials allowed looting to go on for a week and bemoaning a year-over-year surge in shootings.
 After the New York City Council slashed its $6 billion police budget by about $1 billion, it noted, the agency disbanded some anti-crime units but rejected the White House’s offer to send in federal law enforcement.

-Cuomo did not address that point on the conference call, instead concentrating largely on the federal government’s much-criticized response to the pandemic.
+Cuomo did not address that point on the conference call, instead concentrating largely on the federal government’s much criticized response to the pandemic.
 Amid some Trump-Cuomo family feuding, the governor did get personal — fast.

 Earlier on Wednesday, Trump had demanded that CNN fire the governor’s brother, Chris Cuomo, over a Fox News report that the TV host has once been accused of sexual harassment.
-Hours later on the conference call, the governor brought up an audio recording of the president’s sister, Mary Trump, lambasting her brother, that was published by The Post’s Michael Kranish last month.
+Hours later on the conference call, the governor brought up an audio recording of the president’s sister, Maryanne Trump Barry, lambasting her brother, that was published by The Post’s Michael Kranish last month.

 In secretly recorded audio, President Trump’s sister says he has ‘no principles’ and ‘you can’t trust him’